Janhavi-Karande/tictactoe/README.md

    			java -cp bin Main
 3. Play the Game!

-     Follow the on-screen instructions in the terminal.
+   - Follow the on-screen instructions in the terminal.
+   - If playing against bot, choose a difficulty level.
+   - Use the undo option if needed while playing with the bot.
+   - The game ends when there is a winner or a draw.